cockroachdb/docs/v22.1/build-a-java-app-with-cockroachdb-hibernate.md

 If you are trying to get a large data set into CockroachDB all at once (a bulk import), avoid writing client-side code altogether and use the [`IMPORT`](import.html) statement instead.
 It is much faster and more efficient than making a series of [`INSERT`s](insert.html) and [`UPDATE`s](update.html).
 It bypasses the [SQL layer](architecture/sql-layer.html) altogether and writes directly to the [storage layer](architecture/storage-layer.html) of the database.

-For more information about importing data from Postgres, see [Migrate from Postgres](migrate-from-postgres.html).
+For more information about importing data from PostgreSQL, see [Migrate from PostgreSQL](migrate-from-postgres.html).

 For more information about importing data from MySQL, see [Migrate from MySQL](migrate-from-mysql.html).